BenGWeeks/BenGWeeks.github.io/README.md

 Using a client such as [https://astral.ninja](https://astral.ninja) or  [https://metadata.nostr.com](https://metadata.nostr.com) (the latter requires the [Nos2x](https://github.com/fiatjaf/nos2x) browser extension), enter your NIP-05 identifier into your profile settings in the form of `ben@bengweeks.github.io`.

 **Note: Most clients and not using this yet.**

+## Notes

+Your host must have the Cross-Origin Resource Sharing (CORS) policy set correctly to work (such as with GitHub pages, although custom domains may not work).
+Specifically, the `Access-Control-Allow-Origin: *` header.

 ## References